christian-schlichtherle/pihole-workload-chart/README.md

 ## Prerequisites

 Provide a persistent volume for this chart in your cluster.
-Check [Pi-hole Volume Chart](https://github.com/christian-schlichtherle/pihole-volume-chart) as an example if you need help.
+Check [Pi-hole Volume Chart](https://github.com/christian-schlichtherle/pihole-volume-chart) for an example if you need help.

 ## How to configure